graphops/launchpad-namespaces/README.md

 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:gnosis](https://github.com/graphops/launchpad-namespaces/gnosis)
-For deploying gnosis mainnet archive nodes
+This *Namespace* provides a suitable stack to operate Gnosis mainnet archive nodes.

 - [nethermind](https://github.com/NethermindEth/nethermind)<br>
 Nethermind is a high-performance, highly configurable full Ethereum protocol execution client built on .NET that runs on Linux, Windows, and macOS, and supports Clique, Aura, and Ethash.